-For some, widespread disease outbreaks may have been seen as a thing of the past, or something dreamt up by Hollywood.
-However, SARS-CoV-2 quickly changed that, taking the world by storm with lockdowns, mask mandates, temporary hospitals going up and hard looks at pandemic preparedness and how we must better safeguard the elderly, among many, many other things.
+For some, widespread disease outbreaks may have been seen as a thing of the past, or part of the storyline of a Hollywood movie.
+However, SARS-CoV-2 quickly changed that, taking the world by storm with lockdowns, mask mandates, building of temporary hospitals and hard looks at pandemic preparedness and how we must better safeguard vulnerable populations like the elderly and disadvantaged, among many, many other things.

 The most positive thing to be gleaned from the pandemic is how it allowed for the power and pursuit of science to shine.
 While there may have been some initial distrust with respect to confusing messaging on the part of health and government officials, trust in science, on the other hand, has largely continued to prevail and lead the way forward.